Aberfeldy Village: Redevelopment

-The area was originally developed with small terraced houses from 1864 to 1885, first by David Mclntosh, who named several streets after places in Scotland, and from 1873 by the chemist turned developer John Abbott.
+The area was originally developed with small terraced houses from 1864 to 1885, first by David Mclntosh, who named several streets after places in Scotland (including Aberfeldy Street after Aberfeldy in Perthshire), and from 1873 by the chemist turned developer John Abbott.

-The site of the estate was located on what was the northern boundary of the Import Dock, famous for the importing of exotic goods during the 18th and 19th century.
+The site of the estate was located on what was the northern boundary of the East India Import Dock, famous for the importing of exotic goods during the 18th and 19th centuries.
 However it was heavily bombed during the Second World War and subsequently redeveloped into the Aberfeldy Estate.

 It was built in various phases starting in the 1930s and continued after the surrounding area suffered wartime damage, being completed in the late 1970s.
 The estate and surrounding area suffered from severe social disadvantage with high levels of unemployment, low incomes, poor health and anti-social behaviour problems.

 Poplar HARCA took over the running of the estate following its transfer into their ownership in two tranches, one in 1998 and another in 2007, as part of the council's Housing Choice programme.
 It has owned and managed the estate since the transfers.
 In July 2012, Poplar HARCA and Willmott Dixon obtained planning permission for a joint redevelopment of the Aberfeldy Estate.

 The plans included the demolition of 297 housing units (211 units at social rent and the rest leasehold) and their replacement with 1,100 new homes (of which 170 will be for social rent, with 20 for intermediate rent and nearly 1,000 for market rent) and improved amenities to be provided over twelve years.